 Strand, London WC2R 2LS

-Trident and U.K. nuclear weapons
+Trident and U.K. nuclear history

 Missile programmes and missile defence

 I am a Researcher in the Centre for Science and Security Studies (CSSS) within the Department of War Studies.
 I am currently working on the British government-sponsored Project Alpha which seeks to build partnerships between government and the private sector to mitigate proliferation risks.
 My work on Alpha focuses on the use of open sources to generate insights into illicit trade, and research and engagement work with China.
 Recently, my work on illicit procurement has been cited by the United Nations Panel of Experts established pursuant to resolution 1929 (2010) (relating to the implementation of Iran sanctions) and featured on BBC Radio 4.